ldocull/MaslowDue/README.md

 # MaslowCNC-Due

-### This is firmware to control a Maslow CNC type machine
+### This is firmware to control a Maslow CNC-type machine.

 # About this upgrade...